Learning how to draw a face well is challenging for most artists.

 While the supplies you will need to draw a realistic human face may seem self-explanatory, choosing the right set of tools might just make or break your efforts.

-- An H pencil for the outlines and the basic shape
+- An outlining pen, such as an H pencil for the outlines and the basic shape

-- An HB pencil for the more intricate details
+- Drawing pencils, like an HB pencil for the more intricate details

 - A 4B pencil for the shadows that add to the realistic look